mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-This command gets or sets stage [values](#values).
+This command gets or sets stage [properties](#properties).

-Caution: `config` does not deal Stool settings, see `sc help` for that.

-When invoked without arguments, all stage values are printed.
+When invoked without arguments, all stage properties are printed.
-When invoked with one or more *key*s, the respective values are printed.
+When invoked with one or more *key*s, the respective properties are printed.
-When invoked with one or more assignments, the respective values are changed.
+When invoked with one or more assignments, the respective properties are changed.

-Strings may contain `{}` to refer to the previous value.
+Strings may contain `{}` to refer to the previous property value.
 You can use this, e.g., to append to a value:
 `sc config "metadataComment={} append this"`.

-If you want to set a value to a String with spaces, you have to use quotes around the assignment.
+If you want to set a property to a String with spaces, you have to use quotes around the assignment.

-If you change a value, your application might be restart to apply this change.
+If you change a property, your application might restart to apply this change.

-Values have a type: boolean, number, date, string, or list of strings.
+Properties have a type: boolean, number, date, string, or list of strings.

-Boolean values by be `true` or `false`, case sensitive.
+Boolean properties by be `true` or `false`, case sensitive.

-Date values have the form *yyyy-mm-dd*, so a valid `metadataExpire` value is - e.g. -`2016-12-31`.
+Date properties have the form *yyyy-mm-dd*, so a valid `metadataExpire` value is - e.g. -`2016-12-31`.
 Alternatively, you can specify a number which is shorthand for that number of days from now (e.g. `1` means tomorrow).

-List values (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.
+List properties (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.

 [//]: # (include stageOptions.md)